olmesm/ohmybuck/content/blog/2022-03-02-20-37-terraform-working-with-maps-and-sets/index.md

 ---
-title: Terraform Map Set snippet
+title: Terraform working with Maps and Sets
 description: Snippet showing map and set functions
 date: 2022-03-02 20:37
 tags: [devops, terraform, snippet]
 ---

-Note: This is just sample code and doesn't actually work due to "Elastic IPs are not supported for load balancers with type 'application'"
+This is just sample code and doesn't actually work due to "Elastic IPs are not supported for load balancers with type 'application'"

 ```hcl
 locals {